 Circling back to the Safdies, it’s absolutely no surprise why they considered helming a remake for this very film; the generally fast-and-dirty tone of every scene (complete with James Horner’s cheesily breathless score) almost feels right at home with the stylistic thrills of their own Uncut Gems.
 If one were to squint hard enough, they could very well dub 48 Hrs. a Good Time on the right side of the law; while it’s unfortunately not as fun or unique as that makes it sound, they wouldn’t be far off-track.
 Do with that information what you will.

 Needless to say, this review took way, way longer to be finished than anticipated.
 Writing ones for Poltergiest, The French Connection, and Gone Girl (all of which I thoroughly enjoyed) would be great, but at this rate, we’ll just have to see if those actually get done or not.
 At least when summer finally arrives, and all my more important work is out of the way, matters like these should be far less common.
 Once I’m at such a comfortable place, a far more consistent publishing schedule will be developed, I promise.

 [MAJOR SPOILERS] And here are those specifics now:

-In the last 10 minutes or so, Albert (the only baddie left standing) is badly shot by Jack after threatening to blow Reggie away, and drops his ex-partner to the ground in pain.
-So of course, despite one of the previously—and scarily—fast-on-his-feet murderer’s hands tightly squeezing a loaded firearm, and the cop who just put metal through his body still pointing a loaded firearm towards him, his only course of action is to charge Jack like an angry bull.
+In the last 10 minutes or so, Albert (the only baddie left standing) is badly shot by Jack after threatening to blow Reggie away, and drops his hostage to the ground in pain.
+Despite one of the previously—and scarily—fast-on-his-feet murderer’s hands tightly squeezing a loaded firearm, and the cop who just put metal through his body still pointing a loaded firearm towards him, Albert chooses charging Jack over simply shooting him back.
 Even though they’re a good five feet apart from each other.
 Take a wild guess what happens next.